mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 remain impartial but defuse a situation which could easily spill over and cause a war between two large Vespexer factions, potentially souring relations between Vespexers and the Floating Palace.
-This would not only make the king’s hunting parties a much more difficult undertaking (a major concern!) but might also cut off the Scholar’s Tower from future missions of relic hunting; since ancient Sindalian artefacts are still a major source of revenue for the royal household, paying for trade goods from across the sector, peace could not be disturbed.
+This would not only make the king's hunting parties a much more difficult undertaking (a major concern!) but might also cut off the Scholar's Tower from future missions of relic hunting; since ancient Sindalian artefacts are still a major source of revenue for the royal household, paying for trade goods from across the sector, peace could not be disturbed.